mvolkmann/blog/src/swift/why-swift.md

 The most commonly used builtin collection types are `Array`, `Dictionary`, `Set`, and tuples.
-Each of these specify the types of the items they can contain and each has a literal syntax.
+Each of these specifies the types of the items it can contain, and each has a literal syntax.

 ### Arrays